Learn Git - Guidebook For Developers: Overview of Decoding Git

 The object database

-Another component of a Baby Git repository is the object database.
-This database is simply an organized set of folders and files used for locally storing blob, tree, and commit objects for use with Baby Git.
+Another component of a Git repository is the object database.
+This database is simply an organized set of folders and files used for locally storing blob, tree, and commit objects for use with Git.

-The first step in setting up a Baby Git repository is to initialize the object database.
+The first step in setting up a Git repository is to initialize the object database.
 The user can specify an existing objects directory through an environment variable.
 If not specified by the user, the program defaults to creating

 .dircache/objects in the current folder to represent the object database directory.